Canada beats Sweden in OT to open 4 Nations | Globalnews.ca

 The 4 Nations will see four games at the Bell Centre before the showcase shifts to Boston for two more contests and the Feb.
 20 final.

-After a deafening ovations for Crosby and Mario Lemieux — and a rousing rendition of “O Canada” ahead of Wednesday’s opening faceoff — Canada struck on a power play just 56 seconds into the first period.
+After deafening ovations for Crosby and Lemieux — and a rousing rendition of “O Canada” ahead of Wednesday’s opening faceoff — Canada struck on that man advantage just 56 seconds into the first period.

-Marchand made it 2-0 at 13:15 of the opening period on a 2-on-1 with Brayden Point.
+Marchand made it 2-0 at 13:15 on a 2-on-1 with Brayden Point.
 The Boston Bruins captain — another Nova Scotian and usually public enemy No. 1 in Montreal — had his name cheered, along with a smattering of boos, when the scoring play was announced in the building.

-Sweden finally got its first shot on target with more than 15 minutes gone when Gustav Forsling snapped a puck into Binnington’s glove.

-The Scandivians got on the board at 9:33 of the second when Brodin fired a shot by the Canadian netminder’s ear.
+The Swedes got on the board at 9:33 of the second when Brodin fired a shot by Binnington’s ear.

 The Swedes continued to carry the play as the period wore on until Crosby went back to work.

-Canada’s 37-year-old captain — an injury concern ahead of the tournament — raced into the offensive zone before stopping up and finding a hard-charging Stone for him to bury a shot five-hole on Gustavsson to again blow the roof off the frothing rink.
+An injury concern ahead of the tournament, the Pittsburgh Penguins captain raced into the offensive zone before finding a hard-charging Stone for him to bury a shot five-hole and once again blow the roof off the frothing rink.

-Kempe cut the deficit to 3-2 at 1:54 of the third off the rush on a shot that flew past Binnington.
+Kempe cut the deficit to 3-2 at 1:54 of the third off the rush on a shot.
 Canada’s crease was a significant talking point coming into the 4 Nations with Binnington, Adin Hill and Sam Montembeault having all had less-than stellar campaigns for their NHL teams.

+“Make the saves that you’re supposed to make, maybe slide in one that you’re not,” Cooper said of his message to Binnington.
+“That’s what he did.”

-Eriksson Ek got Sweden back on level terms at 8:59 on a Jesper Bratt setup at the lip of Canada’s crease.
+Eriksson Ek got Sweden back on level terms at 8:59 at the lip of Canada’s crease.

-Gustavsson then made a huge saves on Devon Toews and Makar before Canada had to kill a Josh Morrissey penalty for high-sticking to set up the dramatic finish.
+Gustavsson then made a huge saves on Devon Toews and Makar before Canada had to kill a Josh Morrissey penalty for high-sticking to set up the dramatic finish that included chances at both ends.

+“Amazing energy in this building,” MacKinnon said.
+“Definitely the coolest I’ve ever been a part of.”

 This report by The Canadian Press was first published Feb.
 12, 2025.